ubugeeei/chibivue/book/online-book/src/en/10-minimum-example/040-minimum-virtual-dom.md

 ## What is Virtual DOM used for?

-By introducing the reactivity system in the previous chapter, we were able to dynamically update the screen.
+By introducing the Reactivity System in the previous chapter, we were able to dynamically update the screen.
 Let's take a look at the content of the current render function again.

 ```ts
 const render: RootRenderFunction = (vnode, container) => {